dromara/fast-request/docs/en/guide/faq.md

 [[toc]]

-## Why the plugin doesn't respond
+## Q: Why the plugin doesn't respond
-Answer:Please configure the relevant configuration according to the steps introduced in the first chapter first, and then click the icon.
+**A:** Please configure the relevant configuration according to the steps introduced in the first chapter first, and then click the icon.

-## Idea freezes after clicking the fastRequest icon
+## Q: Idea freezes after clicking the fastRequest icon
-Answer:The entity class you designed is nested and recursive, the plugin does not support.
+**A:** :The entity class you designed is nested and recursive, the plugin does not support.
 ``` java
 public class A{
     private B b;